 It takes many layers of colored pencils to build up the vibrant colors and amazing details Carrie’s works are known for.
 Washes of acrylic paint add depth and touches of metallic paint add fun and whimsy.

 Carrie’s work has been included in publications such as “Colored Pencil Magazine”, “Ann Kulberg’s Color!
-Magazine”, “Art Galleries and Artists of the South”, Strokes of Genius 6, and Colored Pencil Dogs & Cat.
+Magazine”, “Art Galleries and Artists of the South”, Strokes of Genius 6 and 10, and Colored Pencil Dogs & Cats.
 She was the Featured Artist in the 2016 Spring Edition of the Strathmore Artist Newsletter.
 Exhibits include Colored Pencil Society of America’s International Exhibition, Special Merit Awards in various exhibits on Light Space & Time Online Gallery, and regional art festivals and juried shows.